PabloMK7/citra/README.md

 citra emulator
 ==============
-An open-source Nintendo 3DS emulator/debugger written in C++.
+An experimental open-source Nintendo 3DS emulator/debugger written in C++.
 At this time, it only emulates a very small subset of 3DS hardware, and therefore is only useful for booting/debugging very simple homebrew demos.
+Citra is licensed under the GPLv2.
+Refer to the license.txt file included.

 For development discussion, please join us @ #citra on [freenode](http://webchat.freenode.net/).